 We set humans as dynamic obstacles in the real-to-sim GS scene.
-The human animation module places an animatable human GS model in the scene and then generates plausible human motion along a desired obstacle trajectory.
+The human animation module places an animatable human GS model in the scene and then generates plausible human motion along a given obstacle trajectory.

 Animatable human GS avatars are extracted from the NeuMan dataset \cite{jiang2022neuman} using HUGS \cite{kocabas2024hugs}.
-HUGS disentangles a dynamic human and a static scene from a video and parameterizes the human GS in a canonical space initialized with the SMPL body model \cite{SMPL:2015}, together with triplane features.
-Leveraging these parameters, fully connected layers estimate human Gaussian attributes and linear blend skinning (LBS) weights to animate the human GS under novel poses given SMPL joint parameters.
-The extracted human GS models can be placed, animated, and rendered in novel GS scenes and viewpoints.
+HUGS disentangles a dynamic human and a static scene from video and parameterizes the human GS in a canonical space initialized with the SMPL model \cite{SMPL:2015}.
+Leveraging these parameters, HUGS estimates human Gaussian attributes and linear blend skinning weights to animate the human GS under novel poses given SMPL joint parameters.
+The extracted human GS can be placed, animated, and rendered in novel GS scenes and viewpoints.

-Subsequently, to generate natural human motion along desired 2D trajectories of dynamic obstacles, PriorMDM \cite{shafir2024human} is adopted to predict the body root trajectory and joint angles in the SMPL parameters, which are used to animate human GS models.
-It enables fine-grained trajectory-level control over human motion using a motion diffusion model (MDM) as a generative prior.
+To generate natural human motion along desired 2D dynamic obstacle trajectories, PriorMDM \cite{shafir2024human} is adopted to predict the body root trajectory and joint angles in the SMPL parameters, which are used to animate human GS models.
+It enables fine-grained trajectory-level control over human motion using a motion diffusion model as a generative prior.
 Given a 2D trajectory, we convert it into body root linear and rotation velocities, normalize them to match the HumanML3D \cite{Guo_2022_CVPR} representation as the model input, and feed them into PriorMDM.
-The predicted 3D body joint positions are then fitted to SMPL parameters through SMPLify \cite{Bogo:ECCV:2016} and transformed into the world coordinate frame in the target environment, which makes plausible human animation along a desired trajectory possible.
+Then, the predicted 3D body joint positions are fitted to SMPL parameters through SMPLify \cite{Bogo:ECCV:2016} and transformed into the world coordinate frame of the target environment.